SpookyCorgi/phiz/plugins/unreal/README.md

 - Plugins/Phiz: The source code of the plugin.
 This plugin contains helper graph nodes and structs to decode mocap data.
 - Content/PhizAssets: This folder contains all the unreal assets use in the tutorial
-- Content/Scripts: This folder contains the javascript scripts used in the "non-app example".